Ross65536/phpdev-on-docker/README.md

     docker-compose stop # pauses the containers
 ```

-> This happens because in Docker each container is running a main never-ending process and the life cicle of the container is tied to that process.
+In Docker each container is running a main _never-ending process_ and the life cicle of the container is tied to that process.
 In other words, a container only exists to provide an environment in which that process can run.
-When you hit `docker-composer up` and launch the containers, each has one process associated e.g., the _php container_ has the PHP server, _postgres_ the PostgreSQL server, and so on.
+When you hit `docker-composer up` and launch the containers, each has one process associated (e.g., the _php container_ has the PHP server, _postgres_ the PostgreSQL server, and so on).

 __You might run into file permissions issues__ if you use `php artisan make` to generate files.
 This happens because these files will be created by the _php container_ root user.
 To solve that you can simply run `sudo chown -R $USER .` at the host, after each file(s) generation.

 __When you save your changes to Git__ simply stage, commit, merge and push your changes as usually.
-The only caveat is, if you doing that with terminal, and you are using `docker ... bash` to enter the containers, do not forget that you need to be at the host when commiting and pushing, as thats where your git creadentials live and, on the other hand, if your're not at the host, you you'll run into permission issues with the .git files, analogously to the previous paragraph.
+The only caveat is, if you are doing that with terminal, and you are using `docker ... bash` to enter the containers, do not forget that you need to be at the host when commiting and pushing, as thats where your git creadentials live.
+On the other hand, if your're not at the host, you you'll run into permission issues with the .git files, analogously to the previous paragraph.

 # Working with pgAdmin

 You will be using _PostgreSQL_ to implement this project.
 If you've followed the previous sections namely  [Starting Docker Containers](#starting-docker-containers) you should now have both _PostgreSQL_ and _pgAdmin4_ running locally.

-The database's username is `postgres` and the password `pg!fcp`.
 You can access http://localhost:5050 to access _pgAdmin4_ and manage your database.

-On the
-first usage you will need to add the connection to the database using the following attributes:
+On the first usage you will need to add the connection to the database using the following attributes:

     hostname: postgres
     username: postgres
     password: pg!fcp

-Hostname is _postgres_ instead of _localhost_ since _docker composer_ creates an internal _DNS_ entry to
-facilitate connection between linked containers.
+Hostname is _postgres_ instead of _localhost_ since _docker composer_ creates an internal _DNS_ entry to facilitate connection between linked containers.

 # Setting up PHP Interpreter and Debugger